whyleonardo/react-starter/README.md

 - [ ] 🧑‍🔬 [Vitest](https://vitest.netlify.app/)
 - [ ] 📚 [Storybook](https://storybook.js.org/)

+## Prerequisites
+Before using this boilerplate, make sure you have Node.js installed on your machine.

+## How to Use
+1. Clone this repository.
+2. Navigate to the project folder and run `npm install` or `yarn` to install the dependencies.
+3. Run `npm run prepare` or `yarn prepare` to install Husky.
+4. Run `npm run dev` or `yarn dev` to start the local server.
+5. Access the application at http://localhost:3000.

 ## How to Contribute
 If you want to contribute to this boilerplate, please follow these steps: